QuantEcon/lecture-source-py/source/rst/amss.rst

 We assume the same utility parameters as in the :doc:`Lucas-Stokey economy <opt_tax_recur>`.

-This utility function is implemented in the following class
+This utility function is implemented in the following class.

 .. literalinclude:: /_static/lecture_specific/opt_tax_recur/crra_utility.py